c-schwendeman/concourse-to-EKS-helm/README.md

 # Helm3 for EKS Resource for Concourse

-Deploy to [Kubernetes Helm](https://github.com/kubernetes/helm) from [Concourse](https://concourse.ci/) using aws authenticator to support EKS clusters
+Deploy to [AWS EKS](https://aws.amazon.com/eks/) from [Concourse](https://concourse.ci/) using an aws role

-Forked and inspired by from linkyard/concourse-helm-resource.
+Forked and inspired by from KonkerLabs/concourse-eks-helm3-resource.
-Modified to support AWS authentication informing an account ( id and secret ) that has access to EKS cluster
+Modified to enable cross account deployments via an assumed role that has access to EKS cluster.

 ## Installing